project-nikola/project-nikola.github.io/_posts/2014-11-10-next-steps.md

 ---
 layout: post
-title: "Week 11: Monday Next Steps"
+title: "Week 14: Tuesday Next Steps"
-date: 2014-11-10 18:15
+date: 2014-12-17 18:15
 categories: notes
 ---

-- build environmental sensors
-- modify `wattcher.py` to calibrate Kill-A-Watt with XBee Series 2
-- build a node class for connected XBees
-- build live graphing software
-- build a simple rule based model
-  + energy reading above X causes other nodes to close relays
+- Coordinator needs to be set in "coordinator" mode and API needs to be enabled to receive `rf_data` packets
+- unplug devices that are sending data to the coordinator
+- moved to `AP: API Enable: "API enabled w/ PPP [2]"`